cvteras/Netback-Crude-Valuation/README.md

 Supporting market-based pricing differentials, particularly when negotiating crude sales or substitutions.

-Importantly, netback is not universal—it is refinery- and operation-specific, highly dependent on:
+Netback is not universal—it is refinery- and operation-specific, highly dependent on:

 The refiner's configuration (e.g., complexity, conversion capacity).